 325 Sutter Street

 You'll find the Park Hotel in the city center just a few blocks from Union Square and Chinatown.
-This one star hotel offers free high-speed internet access and TVs.
+This 2.5-star hotel offers free high-speed internet access and TVs.

-Perfect for: It's perfect if you don't spend much time in your room and/or aren't too concerned with amenities.
+Perfect for: Guests who don't spend much time in their room and aren't too concerned with amenities.
 They do have free high speed internet access, but that's about it.
 It's also perfect for anyone that wants to be in the heart of the action, but is still looking for one of the best cheap hotels in San Francisco with a clean, friendly environment.

 Other tips: Don't stay here if you have a car.
 There is a parking garage, but it's a couple of blocks away and will cost you anywhere from $35 to $40 a day.
 Driving in Union Square and/or downtown San Francisco is also difficult if you aren't used to the traffic.
 If you can, leave the car at home and get familiar with SF's great public transit system.